gamedilong/amock/README.md

 # AMock README English|[中文](README.cn.md)

 It's a lightweight mock server plugin based on express.
 No more than 5 minutes of skilled use.
-It's useful when you develop frontend applications with VS Code.
+It's useful when you develop frontend applications with VS Code [github](https://github.com/gamedilong/amock).

 ## Features
 * Start AMock Server